Traveling to Barcelona? Here is everything you need to know, including what to do, where to stay and eat in Barcelona.

 Admire Barcelona’s Architecture

 Barcelona is a place with a hint of fiesta in it.
 City’s easy-going spirit is depicted in its every area and corner.
-Even Barcelona’s architecture with its brightly colored, unorthodoxly shaped structures shows the same fun-loving nature.
-Wandering the streets of Barcelona, you will be amazed by its tall buildings with cute balconies, majority of which are loaded with beautiful flowers in colorful pots.
+Even Barcelona’s architecture with its brightly-colored, unorthodoxly-shaped structures shows the same fun-loving nature.
+Wandering the streets of Barcelona, you will be amazed by its tall buildings with cute balconies, the majority of which are loaded with beautiful flowers in colorful pots.

-After enjoying these famous sites, let yourself get lost on the streets of the city.
-There is no doubts, your self-guided architectural tour will take you to other impressive gems such as Casa Vicens Gaudí, Gaudí House Museum, Casa Amatller, and Casa de les Punxes, just to name a few.
+After enjoying these famous sites, let yourself get lost in the streets of the city.
+There is no doubt, your self-guided architectural tour will take you to some other impressive gems, such as Casa Vicens Gaudí, Gaudí House Museum, Casa Amatller, and Casa de les Punxes, just to name a few.

 Visit Park Güell

 Park Güell is your ultimate travel destination in Barcelona.
 The place is filled with incredible Gaudí’s creations and street performances, unveiling the true nature of Barcelona.
 Nowhere else in the city, you will find so many things to do and see in one place.

 Start with wandering along charming path, El Viaducto dels Enamorats, while listening to Spanish tunes and enjoying flamenco dance masterfully delivered by street performers.
 Then venture to Passeig de las Palmeras and Austria Gardens for a nice walk among big trees and unusual columns.
 But above all, make sure to enjoy stunning views of Barcelona from a beautiful main terrace in the heart of Park Güell.